Take a stroll through the First Grade Syllabus with author, Donna Simmons

 We base our weekly schedule on a 4 day week.
 The weeks add up to a 31 week year.
 This gives lots of time for holiday preparation, outings and other important activities which complement and extend a rich first grade at home.

-This is the only Waldorf-inspired 1st grade curriculum available written by someone who has not only been involved with Waldorf all her life as a student, teacher and parent, but is a homeschooler as well!
+This is the only Waldorf-inspired curriculum available written by someone who has not only been involved with Waldorf all her life as a student, teacher and parent, but was a homeschooler as well!